 The Kurt Vonnegut Museum and Library (KVML) was founded in 2009 to keep the literary, artistic, and cultural legacy of Hoosier author Kurt Vonnegut alive.
-In 2018, most of our programming focuses on the theme of Lonesome No More, as we look to promote mental health awareness and community.
+In 2019, most of our programming focuses on the theme of Slaughterhouse-50, as we celebrate the 50th anniversary of the publication of Vonnegut’s masterpiece, Slaughterhouse-Five.

-In keeping with this theme, all submissions or submit-ers featured must touch in some way on the idea of Lonesome No More!
+Now it’s your turn to create.
+In keeping with the theme of Slaughterhouse-50, all submissions featured must touch in some way on any or all of the following topics:

-Submissions are limited to one work of prose (1500 words max) or up to five poems (1500 words max for all five) and/or five photographs and/or artwork.
+Submissions are limited to one work of prose (1500 words max) OR up to five poems (1500 words max for all five) OR five photographs or artwork.
 Employees of KVML and KVML Board of Directors and Advisory Board Members are not eligible to participate.
-Everyone else is encouraged to send in a submission(s): Students, amateur writers and artists, professional writers and artists, young, old, and current/retired military veterans.
-The veteran community was important to Vonnegut, as he served his country too, so we imagine he’d love to see literary and artistic representation from current and former military personnel, as well.
+Everyone else is encouraged to send in a submission(s): Students; amateur or professional writers, poets, artists, and photographers; young or old; and current/retired military veterans.
+The veteran community was important to Vonnegut, so we imagine he’d love to see literary representation from current and former military personnel, as well.